Khangaii/Pong-Game/README.md

 ## About

-This is a modern take on the classic Atari Pong game with more advanced collision handling software and modern game mechanics.
+This is a modern take on the classic Atari Pong game with more advanced collision handling software and modern game mechanics using the JavaScript library p5.js.

 ### Controls